Apple Destinations Throughout Central PA16 stops

 1606 Bendersville-Wenksville Road, Aspers, PA 17304

-Heading north, you’ll drive through the rocky hillsides of the South Mountain Fruit Belt and the northern edge of the Blue Ridge Mountains to Ploughman’s Tasting Room (3) in the historic town of Gettysburg.
+Heading north, you’ll drive through the rocky hillsides of the South Mountain Fruit Belt and the northern edge of the Blue Ridge Mountains to Ploughman's Farm Cider (3) in the historic town of Gettysburg.
 They have so many unique cider choices, including some delicious perries, as well as a selection of local beer and wine.
 Sample the heirloom apple ciders from orchards that have been in the Wenk family for over two hundred years.
 Unique ciders include Kenspeckle, a dry and slightly tannic American cider made with apples and chokeberries.
 Or, try the dry Stark, an American strong cider made from the heirloom Spitzenburg and Stayman varieties.

 12483 Hollowell Church Rd, Greencastle, PA 17225